Ballistica Logo

 Are credentials currently set for the primary app account?

-Note that this does not mean these credentials are currently valid; only that they exist.
+Note that this does not mean these credentials have been checked for validity; only that they exist.
 If/when credentials are validated, the ‘primary’ account handle will be set.

 on_active_logins_changed(logins: dict[LoginType, str]) None[source]